Tee-35/PlayHub-Playstore/README.md

 • **Forecasting and Planning:**
 Use insights from the first two quarters to build demand forecasts for **Q3** and **Q4**.
 This data-driven approach will help optimise stock levels, anticipate seasonal peaks, and ensure warehouse operations are aligned with customer demand, supporting sustained revenue growth and operational efficiency.

 Looking ahead, warehouse stocking should prioritize maintaining sufficient inventory for **Manchester** and **London** while expanding product availability in high-performing smaller regions.
-A deeper analysis of purchasing patterns — such as peak order months and popular product categories — can guide inventory planning and promotional strategies.
+A deeper analysis of purchasing patterns during peak order months can guide inventory planning and promotional strategies.
 Consider offering bundle deals or seasonal promotions aligned with buying trends to boost mid-year sales and optimise stock turnover.